paleohayduke/TrafficSimProject/README.md

 -Merge current tool windows into a menu that docks on the side of the window.
 (like photoshop).

--Create data structure to save processed and edited map data.
-Needs to be enough to let GraphBuilder do its job.

 -Toggle hiding a node from pathfinding and eliciting reroute from cars attempting to route through them.